 If you think your recruitment consultancy is immune from cyber attacks, you’re wrong.
 Recruitment agencies are keepers of some of the world’s largest collections of data – perfect fodder for gluttonous cybercriminals.
 Suffering a data breach or hack is not only a logistical nightmare, but a serious dent in their credibility.
 Neither candidates nor clients want to work with a recruiter that is an information security risk and the damage from such an attack could be costly.

 For those businesses who haven’t yet acknowledged the severity of cybercrime, it’s time to wake up and prepare yourself for what could be a business-critical event and implement security measures that will keep your data safe.

-Throughout 2017 cybersecurity will continue to be a huge pressure that will come down hit businesses of all sizes like a tonne of bricks.
+Throughout 2018 and into 2019, cyber security will continue to be a huge pressure that will come down hit businesses of all sizes like a tonne of bricks.
 So, grab the opportunity that this UK-wide skills gap presents and be part of the next wave of talented cyber security professionals in case you need their assistance one day.

 To find out more, download our free eBook: The Recruiter’s Guide to Cyber Attacks, Data Protection and Systems Security.